-  If you are in sales, the 10 minutes that you listened to a prospect’s needs could result in a number of invaluable referrals that bring you additional customers.
+If you are in sales, the 10 minutes that you listened to a prospect’s needs could result in several invaluable referrals that bring you additional customers.

 If you are a parent, the time you carefully protect to spend with your children every day will make them feel confident so they can communicate openly with you.

-If you’re married, the time you spend now in understanding the work and interests of your spouse will strengthen your commitment, build happiness, and hold your marriage together.
+And, if you’re married, the time you spend now in understanding the work and interests of your spouse will strengthen your commitment.
+Additionally, it will build happiness and hold your marriage together.